Fleet, Hampshire: Roads

 The M3 motorway runs along the northern border of Fleet town, connecting Southampton to London via Winchester.
 The nearest access to the M3 from Fleet is Junction 4A Minley, via the A327 road.
 In Fleet, the Fleet Services are located to the north of Elvetham Heath, directly on the motorway.

 There are several numbered A roads and B roads in Fleet town, includes A287 road, A323 road, A327 road, A3013 road, B3010 road, B3013 road and B3014 road.

 The A287 road connects Hook and Haslemere, passing along the southern edge of Fleet town.
-To reach the built-up area around Church Crookham, one can take either Beacon Hill Road (B3013) or Redfields Lane, or alternatively, use Corndall Road and Hitches Lane to access Hareshill and Edenbrook via Crookham Village.
+To reach the built-up area around Church Crookham, one can take either Beacon Hill Road (B3013) or Redfields Lane, or alternatively, use Crondall Road and Hitches Lane to access Hareshill and Edenbrook via Crookham Village.

 The A323 road connects Hartley Wintney and Guildford, passing through the southern end of Fleet Town Centre.
 The road reach multiple destinations in the town, including Hartland Village, Cody Technology Park, Pondtail, Church Crookham, Edenbrook and Elvetham Heath.
-From Aldershot to Hartley Wintney, the route consists of Fleet Road (Aldershot), Norris Hill Road, Aldershot Road (Pondtail and South Fleet), Reading Road South, Oaksheaf Crossroads in the town centre, Reading Road North and Fleet Road (Hartley Wintney).
+From Aldershot to Hartley Wintney, the route consists of Fleet Road (Aldershot), Norris Hill Road, Aldershot Road (Pondtail and South Fleet), Reading Road South, Oatsheaf Crossroads in the town centre, Reading Road North and Fleet Road (Hartley Wintney).
 It meets Kings Road (B3010) near Pondtail Bridge and Reading Road South (B3013) near Reading Road Bridge.

 The A327 road connects Reading and Farnborough, serving northeastern corner of the town and providing the only access to the M3 motorway.
 In Fleet, it begin with Junction 4A Minley, crossing Fleet Road (Cove) and South West Main Line railway over a bridge before continuing into Pyestock Roundabout and Southwood.